About the Awards

 Vision: Whakatō te kākano, marotiritiri ai te māra, ka māea ngā hua

-The Awards create, promote and celebrate the positives of excellence in Māori business by Māori whom impact upon communities and the world
+The Awards created, promoted, and celebrated the positives of excellence in Māori business — by Māori whose impact extended across communities and the world.

 Purpose: To celebrate Māori business

-It is important for tertiary institutions in Aotearoa New Zealand to honour our successful Māori business leaders because they serve as excellent role models for the young Māori population.
+Tertiary institutions in Aotearoa New Zealand have a responsibility to honour our successful Māori business leaders, because they serve as powerful role models for the young Māori population.
+The Awards gave that purpose a home.

 Manaakitanga Māori

-- Honour outstanding individual, group and organisational Māori success in business, in Aotearoa New Zealand and around the world.
+- Honoured outstanding individual, group and organisational Māori success in business, in Aotearoa New Zealand and around the world.

-- Profile and promote excellence and success of Māori enterprise and business.
+- Profiled and promoted excellence and success of Māori enterprise and business.

-- Inspire rangatahi and current University of Auckland students by providing Māori role models who are successful in the business world.
+- Inspired rangatahi and University of Auckland Business School students by providing Māori role models who are successful in the business world.

 History of the awards